MineVinyl

 How Minecraft music discs work

 Each music disc in Minecraft (13, Cat, Blocks, Chirp, Far, Mall, Mellohi, Stal, Strad, Ward, 11, Wait, Otherside, Relic, and the newer additions) corresponds to a specific OGG Vorbis audio file stored inside a resource pack.
 When Minecraft plays a disc, it looks up the file by name from the active resource pack stack.
 If your pack provides a replacement file with the right name in the right folder, the game uses yours instead of the default.
+You can browse facts and replacement notes for every slot on the music disc pages.

-Step 1 — Select your Minecraft version
+Step 1 — Select your Minecraft Java version

 • Different versions have different numbers of music discs.